>> Pinball Mods

 You can email us using the information on the Contact page.
 We usually respond within 24-48 hours.

-Pinitech products are only shipping to the United States.
-International orders will be rejected or refunded immediately.
+Pinitech products are only shipping to addresses within the United States.
+We do not ship to non-US addresses.